-3.5.
-Alternative questions
+3.2 Alternative questions

-In this section we discuss the contrast between polar and alternative questions.
-Proposition set theories of questions in both the G&S and Hamblin/Karttunen traditions have problems in accounting for alternative readings of questions as argued in von Stechow 1991 and Krifka 2001.
-We would like to show that our analysis is fine-grained enough to express both question readings.
+Proposition set theories of questions in both the G&S and Hamblin/Karttunen traditions have been shown to have problems in accounting for alternative readings of disjunctive questions (see von Stechow 1990; Krifka 2001).
+In this section, we would like to show that our analysis is fine-grained enough to express the contrast between polar and alternative question readings, and to account for the disambiguating role of focus in these cases.